 Now some Pro photography!
 Seconds to go with Nick Finburgh not yet in view!
 Very good to see a number of novice crosses.
 The reputation for gentlemanly driving makes FISCAR an ideal club for learning and honing safe racecraft Photo - Jeff Bloxham.

 As the lights went out, poleman, David Alexander in his Lotus Elite edged slightly ahead but only for a moment as the greater power of the XK150 took full effect and Marc Gordon surged to the front heading into Folly.
 On the other hand, Angus Fender, 3rd on the grid bogged down, the yellow TR2’s tired clutch grumbling at the strains of a stationary start!
-As a result, Brian Arculus in the Lotus Elite quickly eased ahead, and both Mark Daniell in the MGA Twin Cam and Adrian King, both making good starts outflanked Angus.
+As a result, Brian Arculus in the Lotus Elite quickly eased ahead, and both Mark Daniell in the MGA Twin Cam and Adrian King, both making good starts, outflanked Angus.
 There were some great starts behind, too, by Geoff Turrall in his TR3A/B, Andrew Davenall in the A105 and Geoff Ottley in his XK120.
 The best start of all came from Steve Wright in the Porsche 356A who took several places by storming through on the outside.
-Tristan Bradfield charged his Sunbeam Alpine up alongside fellow Alpine pilot, Gareth Evans to signal his intent engage in battle, his dark green steed contrasting with Gareth’s paler green version.
+He later probably wished he hadn’t.
+Tristan Bradfield charged his Sunbeam Alpine up alongside fellow Alpine pilot, Gareth Evans, to signal his intention to engage in battle, his dark green steed contrasting with Gareth’s paler green version.
 Further back, both Michael Scott in the Frazer Nash and Ian Beattie in his XK120 had to jink around a slow starting George Daniell in the ex works Twin Cam MGA.
 Nick Finburgh starting right at the back did not stay there for long.

 The lights about to go out.
 Note the starter on the twist gantry controlling the lights.
 Photo - JT